2i2c-org/2i2c-org.github.io/content/case-studies/_index.md

         Every hub is deployed from open source and a public configuration you can fork, and you keep the [right to replicate](../right-to-replicate/index.md) it elsewhere.
         [CloudBank](https://www.cloudbank.org/)'s team now [deploys changes to their own cluster](../blog/2026/cloudbank-self-service/index.md).

-        As Catalyst Project funding wound down, [CCAD](https://supercomputo.unc.edu.ar/2025/09/02/colgando-a-boogie/) in Argentina [used it to buy on-premise hardware](../blog/2025/catalyst-hardware-exchange/index.md) for its own JupyterHub.
+        As Catalyst Project funding wound down, [CCAD](https://supercomputo.unc.edu.ar/2025/09/02/colgando-a-boogie/) in Argentina [used the remaining funds to buy on-premise hardware](../blog/2025/catalyst-hardware-exchange/index.md) for its own JupyterHub.

         EarthScope, Openscapes, and CIROH run their hubs in cloud accounts they own.
         {{< /hub-example >}}